traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

     -var="azureSubscriptionId=$(az account show --query id -o tsv)"
   ```

+  > **Note:** AKS cluster is enabled by default.
+You can turn that off using the `enableAKS` variable.

-You can also enable the install on EKS and GKE clusters as well using Terraform:
+You can also enable the install on k3d, EKS or GKE clusters as well using Terraform:

   ```shell
   cd traefik-azure-arc-jumpstart-drops